 An individual with knock-knees tends not to have his/her ankles and feet touch one another.

-What causes knock-knee?
+What causes it?

 Knock knees are a part of normal growth and development.
-During the early childhood growth, knock knees help in maintaining balance and usually self-corrects by ages 7-8.
+During early childhood growth, knock knees help in maintaining balance and usually self-corrects by ages 7-8.

 If the condition doesn’t appear until a child is 6 or older, it could be a sign of an underlying bone disease.

-What determines correction treatment?
+what determines treatment?

 - Severity of the condition

-It alters the break of the ball of the foot during propulsion to encourage realignment of the hip.
+It alters the break of the ball of foot during propulsion to aid realignment of the hip.